databricks-demos/dbdemos/README.md

 #### DBSQL dashboards:
-DBSQL dashboard are automatically downloaded during the process.
-No need to add them in the bundle file.
-Simply use links as following:
+Similar to workflows, your dashboard id must match the one in the bundle file.

+Dashboards definition should be added to the _dashboards folder (make sure the file name matches the dashboard id: `churn-prediction.lvdash.json`).

-` <a href="/sql/dashboards/19394330-2274-4b4b-90ce-d415a7ff2130" target="_blank">Churn Analysis Dashboard</a>`
+` <a dbdemos-dashboard-id="churn-prediction" href="/sql/dashboardsv3/19394330-2274-4b4b-90ce-d415a7ff2130" target="_blank">Churn Analysis Dashboard</a>`